About SCB Committees

 The Governance Committee is chaired by the Past President.
 The Governance Committee consists of the two most immediate Past Presidents and two other non-BoG members appointed by the Chair.
 The Governance Committee is responsible for leading the BoG in regular reviews of its roles and responsibilities, preparing slates of nominees for the elected offices of the Board of Governors, periodically reviewing the governance structure of the Society and making recommendations to the BoG that it deems appropriate, and periodically evaluating the functioning of the BoG and SCB Committees and advising the BoG and SCB Committees on needed changes.

-The Honors & Awards Committee is responsible for working with the ICCB Steering Committee and all SCB Committees, Sections, Working Groups, and Chapters to coordinate the processes and protocols needed for determining and managing the honors and awards distributed to the SCB community.
+The Honors & Awards Committee is responsible for working with the ICCB Steering Committee and all SCB Committees, Regions, Working Groups, and Chapters to coordinate the processes and protocols needed for determining and managing the honors and awards distributed to the SCB community.

 Marketing & Communications Committee